-Tamara Hannon, MD, discussed the pathophysiology of Type 2 diabetes in children and how it compares to adults with diabetes.
-In the Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY) study, it was shown that Type 2 diabetes is not only more aggressive in youth and adolescents than in adults, complications from T2D are accelerated and beta-cell decline happens faster.
+Tamara Hannon, MD, discussed the pathophysiology of type 2 diabetes in children and how it compares to adults with diabetes.
+In the Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY) study, it was shown that type 2 diabetes is not only more aggressive in youth and adolescents than in adults, complications from type 2 diabetes (T2D) are accelerated and beta-cell decline happens faster.
 Beta cells produce and secrete insulin, the hormone that regulates blood glucose levels.

 - Family History/Genetics